Mhidate/mhidate/README.md

 ###
 <br>I started my programming journey with Java, but these days, I spend more time building projects with Go.<br>
-<br>- 👷 I enjoy working on the backend, but I can handle a bit of frontend too.<br>- 📚 I'm currently learning Go,Docker,Kubernetes<br>- ⚡ In my free time I watching anime and playing games</p>
+<br>- 👷 I enjoy working on the backend, but I can handle a bit of frontend too.<br>- 📚 I'm currently learning Go,Docker<br>- ⚡ In my free time I watching anime and playing games</p>

 ###